 Dr Sim researches in civics and citizenship, social studies education and school-based curriculum development.
-In 2013, Jasmine received the World Cultural Council Award, an honour bestowed to a select number of talented researchers who have had an international impact through their research early in their careers.
+In 2013, Dr Sim received the World Cultural Council Award, an honour bestowed to a select number of talented researchers who have had an international impact through their research early in their careers.
 Dr Sim has published widely in top tier international peer reviewed journals.
 Her article, ‘Notions of criticality: Singaporean teacher perspectives of critical thinking in social studies’ won the Cambridge Journal of Education Best Paper Award in 2009.

 Currently, Dr Sim is the Principal Investigator of two Education Research Grants worth S$99,500 each, one to study how teachers enact the social studies curriculum and the other to inquire into patriotism.
 She is also a collaborator of the Leverhulme International Network Grant to study civic participation in comparative settings.
 Dr Sim is a member of the PISA 2018 Global Competence Expert Group, Book Review Editor of Citizenship Teaching and Learning, Associate Editor of Pedagogies: An International Journal, and sits in the Editorial Boards of London Review of Education, and the book series, Moral Development and Citizenship Education.